Hedgehog hunts aphids.

 Aphids are a common plant pest that can cause significant damage to crops and garden plants.

-See also What Is The Hedgehog's Role In Folklore And Superstitions?
+See also What Is The Role Of Hedgehogs In Regulating Insect Populations?

 They feed on the sap of plants, depriving them of nutrients and weakening their overall health.